yarixer/YanixPanel/README.md

 3. Click **Add**

-### Step 5 — Finished
+### Step 5 — Installation is complete.

-Installation is complete.
-Using the admin panel you can:
+Note: Now you can verify users using the admin panel

-* create containers using templates
-* verify users
-* make containers private (admins visible only)

 ## How to add a container